raphael-jms/micro-orbiting/README.md

 - [ ] Delete `sim_launch.py`?
 What exactly does it do?
 - [ ] Add normalization of the error again?
 - [ ] Generalization to 3D?
+- [ ] Add a setup.py file where the db is calculated?

 **Done**
 - [x] how to load trajectories?